 - You will be reimbursed for the actual reasonable expense of lodging for each night that you are traveling away from home.

-- The tip is part of the total meal expense and must be included on the meal line.
+- The tip is part of the total meal expense.

-- While the use of sales tax exemption certificates is encouraged, RIT understands that it is often not practical to request an exemption for small dollar meal purchases; therefore, individual meals of $25.00 or less will be reimbursed including sales tax paid without a justification or explanation.
+- The use of RIT's sales tax exemption certificates is encouraged; however, it is often not practical to request an exemption for small dollar meal purchases.
+Therefore, individual meals of $25.0 or less will be reimbursed including sales tax paid without a justification or explanation.

-- If, in addition to your mileage reimbursement, there is also airfare and an overnight stay, complete the mileage section of the TER to obtain reimbursement for your mileage expenses.
+- If, in addition to your mileage reimbursement, there is also airfare and an overnight stay, complete the mileage tab of the TER to obtain reimbursement for your mileage expenses.